Encryption Makes Communications More Secure

 The Reality

-Encryption adds a layer of technical complexity that can actually reduce communication reliability:
+Encryption adds technical complexity that can reduce communication reliability rather than improve it:

-- Fire and EMS coordination: When police encrypt but fire departments don't, coordination during joint responses becomes difficult
+- When police encrypt but fire and EMS departments don't, coordination during joint responses gets complicated

-- Mutual aid scenarios: During major incidents requiring neighboring departments, encrypted systems create barriers to communication
+- During major incidents requiring mutual aid from neighboring departments, incompatible encrypted systems create barriers that don't exist with open radio

-- Equipment failures: Encryption keys can fail to load, radios can lose sync, and systems can go down—all leaving officers unable to communicate
+- Encryption keys can fail to load, radios lose sync, and systems go down โ leaving officers unable to communicate during exactly the moments it matters most

-- Cost-benefit failure: Departments spend millions on encryption infrastructure that provides no documented safety benefit while creating real operational challenges
+- Departments spend millions on encryption infrastructure that provides no documented safety benefit while creating real operational problems

 Bottom Line